Author Archives: Teresa

 We all have ancestors – we have parents, our parents have parents and so forth.
 The number doubles with each generation back in time.
 During our lifetime, we will get to meet a limited number of them.
 If we are … Continue reading

-Posted in Journey to 16 | Leave a comment
+Posted in Journey to 16 | Comments Off on Journey to My Second Great Grandparents

 It was Malissia!
 A Family Story Finally Proven